Showing posts with label global economy. Show all posts

 While all of this will involve a massive restructuring, given the entrepreneurial prowess of American business, there is no question in my mind that all of this can be accomplished.
 If we start planning now rather than waiting for disaster to strike, our economy and people will prosper as perhaps never before and with greater equality.

-But American business and politics has operated for so long on a short-term planning basis.
+But American business and politics has operated for a long time on a short-term planning basis.
 The question is whether our corporate and political leaders can face the facts and engage in the type of long-range planning that this massive restructuring of our system and lives will require.